Mpox

 https://www.youtube.com/embed/uBi8Zn7Z63o?wmode=opaque&controls=&rel=0

-The symptoms of mpox may begin within a week, but can start up to three weeks after exposure, typically lasting 2–4 weeks.
-Symptoms may last longer in someone with a weakened immune system.
+The symptoms of mpox may begin within a week of someone being exposed to the virus, but they can start up to three weeks after exposure.
+Symptoms typically last between two to four weeks, although they may last longer in someone with a weakened immune system.

 • fever